-Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy a.
-PreK-12 Transition
+Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy

-Data from bi-weekly mini-assessments for all FSA and EOC subjects will be analyzed via G2D and PowerBI and used to drive instruction.
-In addition, all baseline and mid-year data will be monitored and used to modify instruction and conduct small groups.
+Data from mini-assessments and topic assessments for all FSA and EOC subjects will be analyzed via G2D and PowerBI and used to drive instruction.
+In addition, all baseline and midyear data will be monitored and used to modify instruction and provide differentiated instruction.
+Administrative walkthroughs will also serve as a measure of data collection to determine the effectiveness of teaching and learning as evidenced by lesson plans, content delivery, the classroom environment, and student engagement.